TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 10/Mark 10.10.md

 ---

-And in the house the disciples asked him again of this matter.
+In the house, his disciples asked him again about the same matter.